Collaborative Family Law Solicitors in West Sussex

 How long does the collaborative law process take?

-Is Collaborative Law suitable for all types of family disputes?
+Is collaborative law suitable for all types of family disputes?

 Collaborative Law can be suitable for a variety of family disputes, including divorce, child custody, and property division.
 However, it may not be appropriate for cases involving domestic violence, significant power imbalances, or unwillingness to negotiate in good faith.
 The success of the collaborative law process largely depends on the willingness of both parties to work together respectfully and openly.
 For specific advice, contact our Family Law team.

-What happens if we can’t reach an agreement through collaborative Law?
+What happens if we can’t reach an agreement through collaborative law?

 How do I start the collaborative law process?